 Use your finger tips to firm up the sides a little bit.
 Now, use the point of a dinner knife to gently scrape around the corner, all the way round.
 This will remove excess crumbs from the corners, where cheesecake shells often become too thick.
 Lastly use your finger to carefully level out the top edge and it’s done.

-The fresh cherry sauce is a slightly adjusted recipe I’ve used before in my Easy Baked Cheesecake recipe (another simple baked cheesecake) and it’s simple to make.
+The fresh cherry sauce is the one you’ll find on this Easy Baked Cheesecake recipe too (another simple baked cheesecake) and it’s easy to make.
 If you prefer not to have to pit the cherries, then you can use frozen, already pitted cherries but fresh cherries do look much nicer when finished.

 This is a simple process of simmering the cherries with some water, lemon juice and sugar for around 10 minutes until the juice has doubled and the cherries have softened.
 Add a little cornflour (corn starch) and let it thicken up and it’s done.

 You’ll want this stuff in your fridge at all times once you taste it, it’s so good.
 You could do that and use it on pancakes or waffles.